Previous dayFebruary 2, 2026Next day

 8.3 km25--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.9 earthquake 4 km ESE of San Ramon, CA at 23:04 UTC on February 2, 2026.
-It arrived roughly 8 hours after a larger magnitude 4.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
-25 people reported feeling the earthquake via the USGS Did You Feel It? system.
-At a depth of 8.3 km, the event was shallow crustal.
-The epicenter is at 37.764°, -121.938°.
+Reports of a magnitude 2.9 earthquake 4 km ESE of San Ramon, CA came in on February 2, 2026 at 23:04 UTC.
+Coming 8 hours after a magnitude 4.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event generated 25 citizen felt reports to the USGS.
+This was a shallow crustal earthquake, focused at 8.3 km depth.
+Coordinates: 37.764°, -121.938°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02